-- The teaching observation of a fieldwork student or student-teacher by the teacher preparation program supervisor After the observation, the qualitative analysis page is available to the student-teacher, who can view comments, respond to post-questions, post their reactions and commentary, and fill out the self-reflective Summative Form(s). - When using video for observation, team interaction and communication can be enhanced.
-Any team member can qualitatively analyze that lesson and view any other team member's running commentary and summative comments. - When using video, all comments are linked to specific video segments so the viewer can see any particular action as it occurred in the classroom. - Methods of teaching instructors can view the video of pre-service teachers implementing suggested strategies, view pre-service teachers' analyses and reflections, and add their own comments or suggestions. - For a classroom teacher's yearly observation, a teacher can capture a video of their teaching and complete a self-analysis while an administrator completes their own, merging their commentary with the teacher's.
+- The teaching observation of a fieldwork student or student-teacher by the teacher preparation program supervisor After the observation, the qualitative analysis page is available to the student-teacher, who can view comments, respond to post-questions, post their reactions and commentary, and fill out the self-reflective Summative Form(s). - When using video for the observation, team interaction and communication can be enhanced as any team member can do a qualitative analysis of that lesson and view any other team member's running commentary and summative comments. - When using video, all comments are linked to specific video segments so the viewer can see any particular action as it occurred in the classroom. - Methods of teaching instructors can view the video of pre-service teachers implementing suggested strategies, view pre-service teachers' analyses and reflections, as well as add their own comments or suggestions. - For a classroom teacher's yearly observation, a teacher can capture a video of their teaching and complete a self-analysis while an administrator completes their own, merging their commentary with that of the teacher.
 A conversation then follows this whole process.
-When using video, comments are linked to the video, making it easy to locate any part of the observation and showcase events being discussed, enhancing feedback and coaching sessions. - Research team members can share data and analysis screens by printing the data and analysis screens or by exporting the raw data to a .xls spreadsheet for more refined and custom analysis.
+When using video, comments are linked to the video, making it easy to locate any part of the observation and showcase events being discussed, thereby enhancing feedback and coaching sessions. - Research team members can share data and analysis screens by printing the data and analysis screens or by exporting the raw data to a .xls spreadsheet for more refined and custom analysis.

-The Quantitative Mode - Highlights and Important Features
+11. The Quantitative Mode - Highlights and Important Features